Maranux/Algorate.Auth/README.md

 ## Usage

-This is the front end code for the application.
-The other components needed are the AuthServer and the API.
+This is the auth server for the application.
+The other components needed are the front end and the API.
 Once they are downloaded you can run them concurrently and they will communicate.

 ## Contributing